andresilva/intro_to_rust/src/golden_rules/what_you_get.md

 ## Iterator invalidation

-- Iterator invalidation due to mutating a collection you're iterating over;
+- Iterator invalidation due to mutating a collection you're iterating over
 - This pattern can be written in C, C++, Java, Python, Javascript...
   - But may result in, e.g, `ConcurrentModificationException` (at runtime!)